youyanggu/covid19_projections/about.md

 ### June 10 Revision

-In their June 10 update, IHME is projecting deaths to decrease from June through August, and then increase from 400 deaths per day on September 1 to 1,000 deaths per day on October 1.
+In their June 10, 2020 update, IHME is projecting deaths to decrease from June through August 2020, and then increase from 400 deaths per day on September 1 to 1,000 deaths per day on October 1.
 Their [press release](http://www.healthdata.org/news-release/ihme-models-show-second-wave-covid-19-beginning-september-15-us) headline is titled: "IHME models show second wave of COVID-19 beginning September 15 in US".
-The cite back-to-school and "pneumonia seasonality" as reasons for this fall spike.
+They cite back-to-school and "pneumonia seasonality" as reasons for this fall spike.

-Unfortunately, is no scientific data that supports this claim.
-In reality, pneumonia/influenza deaths are actually the lowest in August and September, [according to the CDC](https://www.cdc.gov/flu/weekly/index.htm).
+Pneumonia/influenza deaths are actually the lowest in August and September, [according to the CDC](https://www.cdc.gov/flu/weekly/index.htm).
 The same pattern [holds true](https://wwwnc.cdc.gov/eid/article/9/5/02-0556_article) for bacterial pneumonia.
 Regarding back-to-school, schools in Europe have managed to successfully reopen with [no rise in cases](https://www.politico.com/news/2020/06/10/european-school-reopeningsreduce-virus-concerns-for-most-312595).
 Furthermore, children (age <18) account for [less than 2%](https://www.cdc.gov/mmwr/volumes/69/wr/mm6914e4.htm) of all reported COVID-19 cases.
 Hence, it makes little sense for deaths to decrease when all of America goes back to work, but for deaths to increase when children go back to school.

 [Back to Top](#top)

 ### Sample Summary of IHME Inaccurate Predictions

-In their April 15 projections, the death total that IHME projected will take *four months* to reach was in fact exceeded in *six days*:
+In their April 15, 2020 projections, the death total that IHME projected will take *four months* to reach was in fact exceeded in *six days*:

 |  | April 21 Total Deaths | IHME Aug proj. deaths from Apr 15 | Our Aug proj. deaths from Apr 15
 | --- | --- | --- | --- |